robertbullen/dakboard/docs/slides/introduction/introduction.md

 - Column

+    - Display the date, time, and weather
     - Provide a consolidated family calendar
         - Become the successor to the kids' classroom monthly calendar
     - Publish *keeper* photos that are otherwise rarely viewed after capture
-    - Show the weather to prepare for the day
     - Control the display intelligently
         - Turn on only while viewing
         - Keep off during nighttime hours